JHU-PL-Lab/www-fpse/notes.md

 ### Monads

 Warming up
+* `Option.bind` in base, also let%bind for that..
+RWOC Error Handling chapter
 * State passing and exception encoding - PLII notes
 * CPS
 * Lwt or Async library and promises - Cornell 12.2 or RWOC 14.
 Leaning to Async.